manyprojects/e-commerce-client/README.md

 ### Problem

 This site is created for my personal use in phase one.
-In phase two, when more features are added, this site will allow users to see product wirh AI recommendations and more functionalities to allow users to navigate the web content because
+In phase two, when more features are added, this site will allow users to see product wirh AI recommendations and more functionalities to allow users to navigate the web content because:

-Many users currently face challenges when shopping online such as a lack of personalized recommendations, and difficulty navigating through extensive product catalogs.
+many users currently face challenges when shopping online such as a lack of personalized recommendations, and difficulty navigating through extensive product catalogs.
 In phase three, the site should allow users to sell products by enabling sell features and user profile page.

 ### User Profile